survivejs/react-book/manuscript/05_webpack_and_react.md

 ```

 We will specifically include our `app` source to our loader.
 This way Webpack doesn't have to traverse whole source.
 Particularly going through `node_modules` can take a while.
 You can try taking `include` statement out to see how that affects the performance.

+T> We'll be using certain Stage 1 (proposal) features later on in this book so it's a good idea to have that set up.
+It is possible they will receive updates later on.
+Especially Stage 0 features are subject to change.
+You can find more information at [Babel documentation](https://babeljs.io/docs/usage/experimental/).

 Webpack traverses `['', '.webpack.js', '.web.js', '.js']` files by default.
 This will get problematic with our `import Note from './Note';` statement.
 In order to make it find JSX, we'll need to add another piece of configuration like this: